HSSI Stanford Students

 Care about education equity and learning about what that looks like in local schools and communities?

-We will be recruiting in spring 2021 for our High School Support Initiative summer program.
+We are recruiting in for our High School Support Initiative academic year tutoring and mentoring program.

 Expectations of HSSI Tutor-Mentors